polym8th/Harvest/README.md

 ### Features

-This project was developed as a Full Stack web application, utilizing Python, Django, HTML, CSS, and JavaScript to ensure scalability and maintainability.
+This project was developed as a full stack web application, utilizing Python, Django, HTML, CSS, and JavaScript to ensure scalability and maintainability.
 The development process incorporates deployment strategies and follows Agile methodologies to enhance the web application's stability and performance.

 - **Index Page**